 The classic, and well known, example of this technique which has been widely discussed is that of South West airlines:

 Here we can see the factors that were used in the benchmark across the bottom of the diagram.
 The airline industry standard is represented by the red line.
-South West Airlines also looked a ‘similar’ industry, car rentals, to help identify an element of differentiation.
+South West Airlines also looked at a ‘similar’ industry, car rentals, to help identify an element of differentiation.
 They completed the exercise by:

 - Selecting prime areas where they would not compete